 The Sapphire Preferred has a sign-up bonus of 60,000 Ultimate Rewards (UR) points after spending $4,000 in the first 3 months.
 It also has an annual fee of $95 (NOT waived the first year).

-By itself, the Sapphire Preferred is nice, but its potential can be maximized if you have multiple Chase UR-earning cards.
-If you have either Freedom card and/or an Ink Business card, you can earn points with those cards and transfer them to your Sapphire Preferred account.
+The Sapphire Preferred is nice by itself, but its potential can be maximized if you have multiple Chase UR-earning cards.
+You can earn even more points if you have either of the Freedom cards and/or an Ink Business card.
+Thereafter, you can transfer them to your Sapphire Preferred account.
 This feature is arguably the most powerful that Chase has to offer as it’s the lifeblood of many people’s earning strategies.

 Earning points is fantastic, but points earned are useless if you cannot redeem them for anything of value.
 Chase has multiple options for redemption: